AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 which allows any executable in the project (tests or apps) to run without additional configuration, but that's not portable.
-`cmake --install` strips these records and leaves just `NEEDED` record for each library:
+`cmake --install` strips these records and leaves just `NEEDED` record for each dependency:

 ```bash
 readelf --dynamic installed/...so